jtail/conventions/java/formatting.md

 time or code was updated later.

-##### Prefer Javadoc over other types of comments

-If you don't have a method to write javadoc, but still need to write a comment, consider creating such place by extracting the code fragment you are commenting to form a method.

 ##### Comments that occupy the entire line are always indented at the same level as the surrounding code and

     void init() {